mbforbes/website-3/README.md

 Ideally, I'd like to show both.
 Maybe both on the index page and on the individual posts.
 This might go along with reformatting post headers and frontmatter a little bit eventually.
 There's a bunch of stuff (local maps, regional maps, cover images, travel rating/date metadata) that doesn't cleanly fit in.
 And all h levels are a bit meager.
 (Custom travel header?
 New header that can have aspects remove gracefully?)

+(Actually, there's now `updated`, so it's triple dates.)

+## Series

+Esp. featuring dates and sorting.

+Right now, series is kind of a mess.
+It should probably be implemented with Eleventy's Collections.
+I think it's a bad fit to have a tag per series, but I'm not positive.

+Right now, logic to handle sorting and ordering and displaying Series is spread out across:
+1. `eleventy.js`, the `dateSeriesGroupBy` filter
+2. `_includes/list-posts-and-series.njk` (for listings in Studio)
+3. `_includes/series-top.njk`
+4. `_includes/series-bottom.njk`

 ## TODO